Distance-Modding/Mod.ReplayIntensifies/README.md

 * Change the minimum and maximum car Level of Detail (LOD), to help improve performance or up the graphics.
 * Disable clamping opponent car colors, so that ultrabright color presets can be seen (this affects Online mode cars as well).

+### Steam Rivals

+An experimental feature that makes selected players visually stand out when racing, so that you can spot your *true* opponent from far away (rivals are also highlighted differently in the level select leaderboards menu).
+Steam Rivals can be added or removed from the level select leaderboards menu, or by editing `Settings/Config.json`.

+* Enable or disable Steam Rivals (disabled by default).
+* Change whether Steam Rivals are highlighted differently in the level select leaderboards menu.
+* Change whether Steam Rival car styles are used for ghosts.
+* Change whether Steam Rival car styles are used in Replay Mode.
+* Change whether Steam Rival car styles are used for your own ghosts/replays.
+* Change the visual style for Steam Rival cars.
+* Change the outline brightness for Steam Rival cars.

 ## Preview